- Your Public Lands

 Make sure you are prepared for changing weather (dress in layers, have a compass and/or map, bring food and water, and let somebody know of your plans).
 The forest is absolutely lovely covered in snow and so quiet.
 If you can catch a crisp, clear day, you won’t want to be anywhere else.
 The trails are well marked and signage throughout helps guide first-time users.
 Consider taking a picture of the map on the sign at the entrance just in case.
 There is also a kiosk offering brochures, which include the map.

 Oregon Sno-Park permit required November through April.
-These are available at Ranch & Home just across the stateline in Milton-Freewater, OR.
+These are sometimes available at Ranch & Home just across the stateline in Milton-Freewater, OR.
 The Alpine Outpost in Tollgate, OR also sells the permit (and all sorts of goodies, coffee drinks, and meals to name a few).
 Oregon Sno-Park Permits are available online.
 This site also lists current agents authorized to sell the permit.

 No motorized vehicles are allowed in the Horseshoe Prairie Nordic Ski Area.
 Please practice Leave No Trace principles when recreating on these precious lands.